boonebgorges/external-group-blogs/readme.txt

 Tested up to: WordPress 3.3 / BuddyPress 1.5
 Stable Tag: 1.5

-Code updated by: Patriek Jeuriens to work with latest versions of Wordpress.

 == Description ==

 Give group creators and administrators on your BuddyPress install the ability to attach